 Repeat these steps for every inhalation you need to take.
 You should clean your inhaler once a week, using a dry tissue to wipe the mouthpiece.
-Do not use water or detergent to clean your Symbicort turbohaler.
+Do not use water or detergent to clean your Symbicort Turbohaler.

 The dose indicator on the side of the inhaler shows how many doses are left.
-When there are ten or less doses left, the background of the indicator turns red.
+When there are 10 or less doses left, the background of the indicator turns red.
 When the 0 on the red background appears in the middle of the window, your inhaler is empty and you need to start a new one.
-The turbohaler will still make a clicking noise when you try to load it - this does not mean there is any powder left inside.
+The turbohaler will still make a clicking noise when you try to load it – this does not mean there is any powder left inside.

 How often you need to use Symbicort depends on whether you are using it as a standalone treatment or in combination with a blue reliever inhaler.
 Your GP will tell you how often you need to use Symbicort and how many inhalations you are required to take each time.
-Patients who are also using a reliever inhaler to manage acute symptoms usually use Symbicort twice a day and take one or two inhalations each time.
+Patients who are also using a reliever inhaler to manage acute symptoms usually use Symbicort twice a day and take 1 or 2 inhalations each time.

 Symbicort Turbohaler contains the two active ingredients budesonide and formoterol fumarate.
 Each dose contains 100 or 200 micrograms of budesonide and 6 micrograms of formoterol.
 Symbicort also contains lactose monohydrate.